ORGANIZED COURSES

 In every course, lesson and insight across this site, the role and contribution of leadership cannot be overstated.
 Yet the kind of leadership required to diagnose, design and implement the most effective strategies for a legacy family differs in many ways from other forms of modern leadership models.
 Mastering family leadership challenges in a legacy family setting requires defining and addressing all of the issues of a complex family – both ‘hard’ and ‘soft’ – in a rapidly changing context.
 It requires investing the time and effort to develop an understanding of the changes taking place in the world surrounding the family as well as the evolution of the family itself, it requires long term thinking when many strategic cycles are getting shorter and shorter, and it involves identifying and implementing both proven ‘best practices’ from the past and creative new ‘next practices’ for the future.

-The Renaissance Ideal
+The Renaissance Imperative

 Seven Principles of Success for Leaders of Legacy Families

-In response, responsible investing has moved on from traditional negative screens on such industrial sectors as tobacco, alcohol and firearms to a more comprehensive and effective approach to investing with a measured impact on their ‘ESG’ impact.
+In response, responsible investing has moved on from traditional negative screens on such industrial sectors as tobacco, alcohol and firearms to a more comprehensive and effective approach to investing with a measured impact

 Today, while still using negative screens, many families are embracing a more comprehensive set of values, practices, and approaches that contribute to a more holistic and proactive approach to principled investing, which also aligns a family ’s investment practices more firmly with its core values and beliefs.

-Effective Philanthropy and Social Engagement
+Making a Difference: Effective Philanthropy and Social Engagement

-Philanthropy can be the glue that binds an extended family together, and a cornerstone of a family’s multi-generational legacy
+Philanthropy can be the glue that binds an extended family together, and a cornerstone of a family’s multi-generational legacy.

 Modern families have changed their approach to philanthropic and societal initiatives.
-The historical approach of passive “checkbook philanthropy” and bequeathing assets is being replaced by an active, engaged and diverse method of “giving while living”.
+The historical approach of passive “checkbook philanthropy” and bequeathing assets is being replaced by an active, engaged and diverse method

 Modern philanthropy offers a wide range of opportunities for families to fund activities and actively engage in initiatives.
 Philanthropic families can make an impact on the world through the causes they support.